 Windows Autopilot depends on a variety of internet-based services.
 Access to these services must be provided for Autopilot to function properly.
 Please read the official Microsoft documentation on Windows Autopilot network requirements for this.

-To get started with Windows Autopilot, you can try it out with a virtual machine (VM) or you can use a physical device that will be wiped and then have a fresh install of Windows 10.
+To get started with Windows Autopilot, you can try it out with a virtual machine (VM) or you can use a physical device that will be wiped and then have a fresh install of Windows 10 or Windows 11.

 If you have decided to enable Hyper-V, you can use the below command.
 After you run the command you must restart your computer to enable Hyper-V feature.

 In my case I am using VMware workstation and I have installed Windows 10 Pro on this VM.
 The machine is not joined to any domain and can communicate to internet.

 In this step we will capture the hardware ID of Windows 10 VM.
 This will be later uploaded in Intune portal.
 On the client VM open an elevated Windows PowerShell prompt and run the following commands.

 Install-Script -Name Get-WindowsAutopilotInfo -Force

 $env:Path += ";C:\Program Files\WindowsPowerShell\Scripts"